jesse-ai/docs/docs/installation.md

 Now check if it worked by opening a Command Prompt (CMD).
 Fastest way is using the windows search, searching for "cmd".
 Then type `psql`.
 You should be asked for the password you set during the installation.

+Create the database for jesse execute following comands in the cmd:

+    psql
+    CREATE DATABASE jesse_db;
+    # create new user with privilage to access jesse_db (useful for remote access)
+    CREATE USER jesse_user WITH PASSWORD '{password}';
+    GRANT ALL PRIVILEGES ON DATABASE jesse_db to jesse_user;
+    \q
+    exit

 ### Step 3: Install Redis
 The bad news are there is now version of Redis for windows.
 The good news: We can install Redis with the help of a virtual machine (VM) or windows subsystem.
+Here we will be using a linux on the windows subystem:

+Before installing any Linux distros for WSL, you must ensure that the "Windows Subsystem for Linux" optional feature is enabled:

+Open PowerShell as Administrator (windows search for "PowerShell" > right click > "run as administrator)  and type:
+`
+Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
+    `

+Restart your computer when prompted.

+Now download and install [Ubuntu 18.04](https://www.microsoft.com/en-us/p/ubuntu-1804/9n9tngvndl3q) (installs Redis v4.09) from the [Microsoft Store](http://microsoft.com/store).

+Launch ubuntu and install Redis:

+    sudo apt-get update
+    sudo apt-get upgrade
+    sudo apt-get install redis-server
+    redis-cli -v

 ### Step 4: Install Talib
 Talib can't be installed directly with pip on Windows.
 The easiest way is to use a prebuilt binary.
 Go to [https://www.lfd.uci.edu/~gohlke/pythonlibs/](https://www.lfd.uci.edu/~gohlke/pythonlibs/).
 Search : TA-Lib and download a version >= 0.4 matching your system and python version.